charlpcronje/bots.mc.cronje.me/README.md

 ```

-2. Pick the language model that will power your companion's dialogue.
+2. Pick the language model that will power your bot's dialogue.
 This project supports OpenAI and Vicuna (an open source model).
 OpenAI has the advantage of faster responses, while Vicuna is less censored and more dynamic (it's commonly used for romantic chatbots).

-3. Create embeddings based on content in the [companion name].md file - more on how to do this in [Generate embeddings](#4-generate-embeddings)
+3. Create embeddings based on content in the [bot name].md file - more on how to do this in [Generate embeddings](#4-generate-embeddings)

-4. Ask questions and have a conversation with your AI companion!
+4. Ask questions and have a conversation with your AI bot!

 ## Adding/modifying characters

-All character data is stored in the `companions/` directory.
-To add a companion,
+All character data is stored in the `bots/` directory.
+To add a bot,
-simply add a description to the list in `companions.json`.
+simply add a description to the list in `manifest.json`.
 You can control the model used
 in the "llm" section - use "chatgpt" for OpenAI or "vicuna13b" for Vicuna.
 Put image files in `public/` in the root directory.
 Each character should have its own text file
 name `charactername.txt`.
 The format of the text file is as follows: